samiheikki/Vaadin-Bugrap/README.md

 # Vaadin Bugrap Demo

+Vaadin Bugrap is a simplistic issue tracking system.
+This is done as a training project for new employment at [Vaadin](https://www.vaadin.com).

 ## Demo

 Sources for the Vaadin Bugrap https://vaadin-bugrap.firebaseapp.com/.
-The demo is using [Vaadin Elements](https://www.vaadin.com/elements) and [Polymer](http://polymer-project.org).
+The demo is using [Vaadin Elements](https://www.vaadin.com/elements), [Polymer](http://polymer-project.org) and [Firebase](https://www.firebase.com/).

 ![Vaadin Bugrap full stack demo](screenshot.PNG)